nerevu/handbook/docs/ckan-https.md

    sudo vim /etc/nginx/conf.d/ckan.conf
    ```

-2. We will need to add the following rule to listen for HTTPS traffic.
+2. We will need to remove the existing server block and add the following server block rule to listen for HTTPS traffic.
    ```nginx
    server {
        listen 443;